 The gray slate-looking tile flooring, and the tongue and groove ceilings, are all nods to mid-century modern design.

 As Julie explained in Part 2, “We wanted a layout that felt like we could cook together in a kitchen and not constantly be bumping into one another.”
-Another checked item on their wish list – an HVAC system with proper make-up air ventilation in the kitchen so cooking smells won’t permeate the house.
+Another checked item on their wish list – an HVAC system with proper ventilation in the kitchen so cooking smells won’t permeate the house.

 The cabinets have smooth, slab-front walnut doors for a mid-century feel, mixed with some glossy gray cabinets on the island for a modern look.